 We train and employ displaced people to teach their native languages in the booming online and in-person language learning industry.

 The hourly rate we charge for tutoring provides an income for refugees at the Living Wage foundation rates and above and also fuels our operations.
+50% of our revenues and profits are re-invested in activities benefiting refugee employment.

 The beauty of this solution is that it provides meaningful employment for refugees whilst plugging the language skills shortage estimated to cost the UK economy about 3.5 per cent of GDP.
 This two-way mechanism for integration helps us see refugees as an asset rather than a burden on host communities.